The information provided on this page is intended to communicate the resources available in the District and the Ceres

 have earned a certification in

-The Ceres Unified School District is pleased to present the ‘Report to the Community 2014.
-With the many successes and accomplishments achieved by students and staff, this year was filled with celebrations and honors.
-This Report highlights the tremendous student achievement gains made by our schools over the past year and the many accomplishments of our employees and the district's development and implementation of 1:World Please join CUSD in congratulating our students, staff, administration, and Board for their continued commitment and dedication in supporting student academic excellence.
+The Ceres Unified School District is pleased to present the ‘Report to the Community 2015.
+This Report highlights the many accomplishments of our employees and the district's development and implementation of 1:World Please join CUSD in congratulating our students, staff, administration, and Board for their continued commitment and dedication in supporting student academic excellence.

 All Employment Applications Now Paperless!